robertmartin8/ReasonableDeviations/_notes/oop.md

 ### Inheriting fields and methods

-All fields are inherited except for private fields (JLS 8.2).
+- All fields are inherited except for private fields (JLS 8.2).
 Subclass objects actually do contain the superclass's private fields, but do not have access to them.
+- If a method overrides a superclass method, it cannot have a lower access level.

-**Shadowing** is when a field (or static method) in the subclass has the same name as a field (or static method) in the parent class.
+- **Shadowing** is when a field (or static method) in the subclass has the same name as a field (or static method) in the parent class.
 We can specify which field we want to access using `this` and `super`.

-When a subclass has a method of the same name as a parent method, we say that the method is **overridden**.
+- When a subclass has a method of the same name as a parent method, we say that the method is **overridden**.
 It is best practice to use the `@Override` annotation.

 ### Abstract classes